Amethyst View

 The holy grail.
 Deep purple with distinct red and blue flashes.
 75-80% Tone.

-Market Reality
+Availability Reality

 Most "Siberian" sold today is actually top-tier African material.
 True Siberian stones are antiques.